 Her device shocked her twice during pregnancy because the software concluded she is about to die.
 It turns out pregnant women occasionally have palpitations, and it is a typical situation.
 She was forced to take medication to slow down her heart rate.
 Not because she needed it, but to prevent the faulty software from killing her.

 You may think that professionalism is unnecessary when you write another teenage blog platform, a cat picture sharing service, or “Uber for babysitters.”
 I don’t agree with that point of view.
 If we allow people to be careless when they write non-critical software, how can we expect a change in their behavior when working on something more important?
 Will they even know what we expect from them?

 The way we write software may seem rational and sane.
 We can react to changes, implement new requirements, fix bugs, and test a few versions of the same feature.
 It seems perfect.
 What do users think about it?

 What do people think when we release an update?
 Are they happy because now they use an improved version of our software?
-That is our expectation, but maybe their reaction is different: The application was broken, they fixed it, and now it is “less broken”.
+That is our expectation, but maybe their reaction is different: The application was broken, the developers fixed it, and now it is “less broken.”

 We should look at our industry from the perspective of a user.
 Not just a regular user, but an angry and very frustrated user.
 Some time ago I started reading “Geekonomics” by David Rice.
 I must admit I have never finished reading that book because it outraged me, and I quickly decided that its author does not understand anything.
 Unfortunately, one thing keeps worrying me: what if David Rice is right?